BenchmarksStack Ranking

 Plaintext

 STARKs are quantum-resistant, require no trusted setup, and are mathematically beautiful.
 They're also computationally expensive.
 When we started, our STARK prover took 20 milliseconds.
-After four major optimizations, we're at 6.96 milliseconds - making H33 the fastest STARK prover in the world.
+After four major optimizations, we're at 6.96 milliseconds (see our production benchmarks for the full pipeline numbers) — making H33 the fastest STARK prover in the world.

 65%